BSG Blog Berezha Security Group

 • Complex architectures — Apps with multiple backend integrations, custom authentication, or real-time communication protocols need testers who’ve seen these patterns before.

-A professional mobile app pentest typically costs $8,000–$25,000 per platform, takes 2–3 weeks, and should include a detailed findings report with remediation guidance and a free retest to verify fixes.
+A professional mobile app pentest typically costs $8,000–$25,000 per platform — see our penetration testing cost breakdown for ranges across every test type — takes 2–3 weeks, and should include a detailed findings report with remediation guidance and a free retest to verify fixes.
 If your quote doesn’t include retesting, ask why.

 Building mobile security into development